InfoSeeking/IRIS/README.md

 ```
 ###Response
 The Indri resulting score is the logarithm of the probability, therefore the more negative the score is, the lower the rank, and vice-versa
+Index Query cannot return more than the id of the pages since Indri will only return document ids
 ```
 <parameters>
 	<requestType>index_query</requestType>